isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Entertainment And Recreation.md

 **Royal Theatre and Diamond Theatre**

 Located along North Bridge Road, Royal Theatre and Diamond Theatre were among the string of theatres that used to line the street.
 They both shared a common history as they were both built to hold bangsawan performances before shifting focus to become among the most popular cinemas screening movies for the Indian community.
-Both buidlings, however, were demolished in the 1970s.
+Both buildings, however, were demolished in the 1970s.

 |  |
 | :--------: |